-We bought the townhouse and spent a summer furnishing it and getting things fixed up.
-We went through the winter off-season and visited during Christmas, spring break, and a few other times.
+Our townhouse purchase gave us a wonderful summer.
+We spent many hours laying on the beach and surfing, but we also worked hard furnishing it, and getting things fixed up.
+It was mostly vacant for the winter off-season and we visited during Christmas, spring break, and a few other times.
 The idea of an empty townhouse sitting there empty is just a waste, and I wanted to transition to a profitable beach house, that was rarely empty.

 My imagination also ran all kinds of bad scenarios through my head.
-Getting robbed was a possibility, but there really isn’t that much to take.
-Kids vandalizing or partying could be very bad, but there are empty mansions, with views of the water, blocks away.
-The worst scenario I could imagine was a bunch of bums camped out living there and they could be there for 45 days, without me having a clue.
-The kids were always eager to get inside after the long car ride to Myrtle, but I always go in first.
+The threat of getting robbed was real, but there wasn’t that much to steal.
+Kids breaking in, vandalizing, or partying could be disastrous, but there are empty mansions, with views of the water, blocks away.
+I felt the most realistic bad scenario was a bunch of bums camped out living there, for months, without me having a clue.
+My kids were always eager to run inside after the long car ride to Myrtle, but I always go in first.
 We’ve been lucky so far.

 We had made some effort and done some work during the off season.
 I tried to rent it for long weekends, and I hoped there would be golfers and families that might like the place in fall or spring.
 In the summer I envisioned families booking full weeks.
 I made a calendar, put prices on it, and displayed it on a free google site.
 I got it rented a few times, but did not really have much luck.
 With expenses at about 750$ a month, I had the money.
 We were there a lot for the summer, but it just felt like a wasted opportunity and I wanted a profitable beach house.